 Climate change.
 Global warming.
 Sustainability.
 Eco-friendly.
 Environmental sustainability.
 Pollution.
-Whatever you want to call it, however you choose to see it, as long as we miss the underlying, foundational problem, we will continue to address it like we address any “disease” in our society.
+Whatever you want to call it, however, you choose to see it, as long as we miss the underlying, foundational problem, we will continue to address it like we address any “disease” in our society.
 In the case of actual disease, by throwing drugs at it instead of working to eradicate the root of the problem.
 When it comes to other problems in our society, the solution usually involves throwing money at it in no effective manner whatsoever.
-Either way, this creates further imbalance, distracts us from the real problem and does nothing to solve the problem at the level of its inception.
+Either way, this creates a further imbalance, distracts us from the real problem, and does nothing to solve the problem at the level of its inception.

 In an article from the Post Carbon Institute entitled Why Climate Change Isn’t Our Biggest Environmental Problem, and Why Technology Won’t Save Us, author Richard Heinberg presents a sobering and excellent overview of where things stand with regards to our environment and the future of the human experience upon this Earth.

-Whether due to hope, naivety or ignorance, many people believe that technology will fix and solve our environmental problems.
-Yet as research is showing and experts weigh in, this is not likely to happen.
+Whether due to hope, naivety, or ignorance, many people believe that technology will fix and solve our environmental problems.
+Yet as research is showing and experts weigh-in, this is not likely to happen.
 To understand more about this, watch the great little video above, which is also featured in Richard’s article.

 The root of the problem, as Richard explains, is in our values and attitudes.
-As long as we value a disposable society, as long as we don’t take responsibility for what we buy, consume and throw away, and as long as we continue to live from a selfish perspective, as if the world revolves around us, we are bound to self-destruct.
+As long as we value a disposable society, as long as we don’t take responsibility for what we buy, consume, and throw away, and as long as we continue to live from a selfish perspective as if the world revolves around us, we are bound to self-destruct.

 Society is addicted to growth, and that’s having terrible consequences for the planet and, increasingly, for us as well.
 We have to change our collective and individual behavior and give up something we depend on—power over our environment.
 We must restrain ourselves, like an alcoholic foreswearing booze.
 That requires honesty and soul-searching.